EmilStenstrom/friendlybit/posts/2008-06-26-upside-down-text-with-css.md

 categories:
   - CSS
 ---
-Previously I&#8217;ve talked about [reversing text with CSS](/css/reverse-text-with-css-32-very-special-hex-digits/) by simply setting a few CSS attributes.
+Previously I've talked about [reversing text with CSS](/css/reverse-text-with-css-32-very-special-hex-digits/) by simply setting a few CSS attributes.
 Today we will try another trick: turning text **upside down**.

-It&#8217;s actually possible using a simple CSS property and works cross-browser today.
-The property to use it &#8220;text-gravity&#8221; with a value of &#8220;inverse&#8221;.
+It's actually possible using a simple CSS property and works cross-browser today.
+The property to use it "text-gravity" with a value of "inverse".

 ```html
 <span style="text-gravity: inverse">